 The Find Folder option can't be used to find nested folders.

 Search allows users to locate all files and folders that have been shared with them.
-When a user performs a search, the system only returns those items for which a user has permissions.
+When the user performs a search, the system only returns those items for which a user has permissions.
 If permissions are granted on a nested folder (and not the top-level folder), the user may search for the folder and bookmark it.

 Go to Location lets you go directly to a specific folder that has been shared with you in the Content Collection.
 This time-saver allows users to enter the path to open the folder and bookmark it at the same time.